varya/helsinkijs-2015/Draft.md

    1. Empowers junior engineers to do more
       And not junior as well.
       We all are bravier and so more productive.
-1. Where to apply
-   If you could not get some practises, now you can
-   1. Continuous deployment
-      Doing impossible 50 times a day (article)
-   1. Huge changes
-   1. Removing code
 1. Business perspective
 1. Conclusion
    1. Plans for future